 The Philippine Public Health Association is a nationwide organization of public health workers.
 Potential members include even those who are not in the government service.
 At present, its membership consists of some health officials and employees at the Department of Health and its bureaus, the medical, para-medical and administrative personnel in some DOH retained medical centers and tertiary hospitals and health officials and employees at the Center for Health Development offices.

-At the local government level, the members are the health officials and employees in some provincial, city and municipal (more…)
+At the local government level, the members are the health officials and employees in some provincial, city and municipal health offices and the medical, para-medical and administrative personnel in some devolved hospitals, including the barangay (more…)

 Are the majority of public health workers aware that Philippine Public Health Association (PPHA) is still existing?
 Do they know the association’s efforts to help upgrade the delivery of public health services in the country?

 After 1993, a decline in membership of PPHA was noted.
 It was due to the transfer of devolved health workers to LGUs when devolution of health services pursuant to R.A 7160 was implemented and due to lack of sustainable leadership that existed because of demoralization of significant number of public health workers.

 The disparity of salary and benefits received between devolved and nationally paid health workers, including the former’s inequitable treatment by local government officials had divided the public health workers.